btihen/btihen_dev/content/posts/ruby/rails_7_1_tubo_morph_tables/index.md

 NOTE: So far this code only works when using `import maps` and not when using `esbuild`.
 When I find a solution I will update this article or write a new one about these features with esbuild.

-## Dynamic Tables
+## Basic Setup Table Sort

+This section is a summary of the article [Dynamic Table Sorting with Morph](https://btihen.dev/posts/ruby/rails_7_1_dynamic_tables/), but repeated hear to build the base app and is an adaptation of the article: https://www.colby.so/posts/turbo-8-refresh-sorting

-lets make the character index page our home (root) page by adding `root "characters#index"` to the end of our routes:
+Lets make the character index page our home (root) page by adding `root "characters#index"` to the end of our routes:
 ```ruby
 #
 Rails.application.routes.draw do